granule-project/granule-project.github.io/meeting.md

 ### Schedule

 This is a hybrid event.
 You can attend in person or online.
+All times listed refer to the local time in Canterbury, or in other words the [UTC+1](https://time.is/UTC+1) timezone.
 On Thursday afternoon, there is a separate but related event running, hosted by David Corfield, that all are welcome to attend as part of this:

 - **Thursday 16th afternoon - 1-5pm - Grading in Philosophy, Linguistics and Computer Science**